aXistem-dev/meshcore-web/README.md

 ## Updating from Source

 Run `./update-from-source.sh` to automatically check for new versions, download the latest web build, and update the repository.

-## Browser Requirements

-Chrome/Edge (desktop or Android) via HTTPS or localhost access required for functionality.

 ## Docker Deployment